A trail for Old Abe

 © Torsten Muller

-Bicyclists will find a statue of Old Abe two blocks off the trail in Jim Falls.
+Old Abe overlooks the trail in Jim Falls.

 The can-do spirit of the 19th century can be felt everywhere along a 19˝-mile stretch of the Chippewa River.